Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 At first, everyone thought that the home had burned down.
 But soon enough, they learned the even sadder truth - the people had moved - leaving the dog behind without food - without water - without the slightest care.

-Mom and a friend at work started visiting the lot, offering the wild dog food and water.
+Mom and a friend at work, Caroline, started visiting the lot offering this seemingly wild dog food and water.
 Soon, several others began the ritual of leaving water and food containers behind in the hope that this 'wild one' would at least be able to survive the conditions left him.

 What we DO know is that our Mom was determined to do just that!